domiyanyue/my_notes/move_semantics_rvalue_reference.md

 We know both `a` and `b` are lvalues.
 In the third line, they undergo an implicit *lvalue-to-rvalue* conversion.
 All lvalues that aren't arrays, functions or of incomplete types can be convered to rvalues.
 However, rvalues can't be converted to lvalues.

 ## Rvalue Reference
-Prior to C++11, only one type of reference exits in C++: reference or lvalue reference (post C++11).
+Prior to C++11, only one type of reference exits in C++: reference or lvalue reference (name post C++11).
 Reference type give us an easy way to refer to the object without copying it.
 Like in the first example, we can pass in the return value as a reference type.
 Because of lvalue reference, we can deal with lvalue without copying.
 But what about rvalues?
 They can only be assigned to non-modifiable lvalue references.
 For example:

 ```C++
 int& a = 4; // Error, can assign rvalue to a lvalue reference type